fkaleo/holiday_planner/thoughts.md

 3. Listing objects, the attributes, their relationships and possible actions on them.

 4. Scaffolding project (git, python version, poetry, django, etc.)

+5. Implementing various API routes with their models, views and serializers

+6. Added Docker integration and running with docker compose using PostgreSQL